Blood-Asp/GT5-Unofficial/README.md

 ## Issues

 Please report any issues you to find the issue tracker on this repository.
 Include as much information as possible including as version and steps to reproduce.
+DO NOT bother Blood-asp or GregoriousT about any issue you have with my edition of the mod.

 ## Contribution